Re-wiring your Brain – Neuroplasticity

 Understanding that your brain can change is more than interesting science.
 It’s a source of genuine hope.
 It means that no matter where you are starting from, new pathways forward are always possible.

-Next, we’ll look more closely at how the brain rewires itself — and why this matters for living well with diabetes.
+Next we look more closely at how the brain rewires itself — and why this matters for living well with diabetes.